 In 1987, Daewoo's version of the Opel Kadett, called the Daewoo LeMans, started to be sold as the Pontiac LeMans in the US.
 Unfortunately, sales were lackluster, as the car became known for poor quality.
 After the failure, Kim was convinced that Daewoo Group could build a better car on their own, and purchased GM's half of Daewoo Motor in 1992 for $200 million.

-Kim Woo-Chung believed that debt was the ideal solution to quick growth.
-In his book, Every Street is Paved with Gold, he wrote that “If we don’t have technology, we can buy it.
+Kim believed that debt was the ideal solution to quick growth.
+In his autobiography, Every Street is Paved with Gold, he wrote that “If we don’t have technology, we can buy it.
 If we don’t have money, we can borrow and repay it when we make it.”
 However, later in life, he admitted, “My big mistake was being too ambitious, especially in autos.”